shaulrosenberg/trelluxe/README.md

 ## About the Developer

 Trelluxe is developed by _your name_.
 A _background details_ looking to make a splash in the world of web development.
 Check out my [LinkedIn](your_linkedin_profile_link) and [GitHub](your_github_profile_link).

-## License

-This project is licensed under the terms of the _insert your license here_.